brookefitzgerald/brookefitzgerald.github.io/_pages/research.md

 *With Jesse Bukhardt, Alexandra Hill, and Jude Bayham*

-### Fun Stuff
+### Extras
 ![Deep Kriging](/files/aod_470_2021.gif)
 Due to cloud cover, satellite data often has missing data.
-Algorithms that take spatial information into account require filling that missing data.
-This gif demonstrates the results of interpolating aerosol optical depth for the month of August 2021 using Deep Kriging - a method that fits a spatially smooth, but non-linear surface to existing data using deep learning and spatial basis functions.
+To use algorithms that take spatial information into account requires filling in that missing data.
+This gif is the result of interpolating aerosol optical depth for the month of August 2021 using Deep Kriging - a method that fits a smooth surface to data from non-linear combination of spatial basis functions using deep learning.